US charges 8 in alleged Chinese surveillance effort in US

 In July, for instance, the Justice Department charged hackers working with the Chinese government with targeting firms developing vaccines for the coronavirus and stealing hundreds of millions of dollars’ worth of intellectual property and trade secrets from companies across the world.

-“China is violating laws and norms left and right,” FBI Director Chris Wray said.
+“China is violating laws and norms left and right,” FBI Director Chris Wray said Wednesday.